MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

  ![Deploy knowledge base.](media/create-a-bot/deploy-knowledge-base.png)

 1. After the service has been deployed, click **Create a bot**.
 This opens the Azure portal in a new browser tab so you can create a Web App Bot in your Azure subscription.
-1. In the Azure portal, create a Web App Bot.
+1. In the Azure portal, create a **Web App Bot**.
 (You may see a warning message to check that the source of the template is trustworthy.
 You do not need to take any action for that message.)
 Continue by updating the following settings:

     - **Project Details**
         - **Subscription**: *Your Azure subscription*